-In his new novel Glimpse (hardcover, Kindle), writer Jonathan Maberry explores what it would be like to see through someone else’s glasses.
+In his new novel Glimpse (paperback, hardcover, Kindle), writer Jonathan Maberry explores what it would be like to see through someone else’s glasses.
 But while most writers would use this as a heavy-handed opportunity to tell a story of compassion and empathy, Maberry is instead using it to tell one of horror and hallucination…with some far less ham-fisted compassion thrown in for good measure.

 Photo Credit: Sara Jo West